Homological stability of spin mapping class groups and quadratic symplectic groups: Proving Theorems , and

 \subsection{Proof of Theorem \ref{theorem stab 2}}

-\begin{proof} The idea of the proof is identical to the previous one, so we will not spell out all the details, but we will focus instead in the extra complications that arise in the computations, specially in Step 3.
+\begin{proof} The idea of the proof is identical to the previous one, so we will not spell out all the details, but we will focus instead in the extra complications that arise in the computations, specially in the later steps.

-\textbf{Step 1.} We will construct a certain cellular $E_2$-algebra $\mathbf{S_{\kk}}$ and show that it suffices to prove that $H_{x,d}(\mathbf{\overline{S_{\kk}}}/\sigma_{\epsilon})=0$ for $3d \leq 2 \rk(x)-3$.
+\textbf{Step 1.} We will construct a certain cellular $E_2$-algebra $\mathbf{S_{\kk}}$ and show that it suffices to prove that $H_{x,d}(\mathbf{\overline{S_{\kk}}}/\sigma_{\epsilon})=0$ for $3d \leq 2 \rk(x)-4$.

 The assumptions of the statement imply that $[\sigma_0,\sigma_1]= \sigma_{\epsilon} \cdot y$ for some $y \in H_{(1,1-\epsilon),1}(\X)$, that $Q_{\kk}^1(\sigma_1)= \sigma_{\epsilon} \cdot x + t Q_{\kk}^1(\sigma_0)$ for some $x \in H_{(1,\epsilon),1}(\X)$ and some $t \in \mathbb{Z}$, and that $\sigma_{1-\epsilon} \cdot Q_{\kk}^1(\sigma_0)= \sigma_{\epsilon}^2 \cdot z \in H_{(3,1-\epsilon),1}(\X)$ for some $z \in H_{(1,1-\epsilon),1}(\X)$.